 THE EYFS CURRICULUM

-Learning and development is categorised into three prime areas of learning:
+Learning and development is categorised into three prime areas of learning within which the Early Learning Goals (ELG) can be found.

 Additionally there are four specific areas of learning: